codermomo/synpulse8-backend-challenge/README.md

 ![](./diagrams/Sequence%20Diagram.png)

+### Deployment Option
+In this hiring challenge, it is required to build a docker image of the REST API service which will connect to a Kafka broker for polling transaction records.
+I set up the Kafka broker using docker images that run together with the API docker image on the same machine, to ease the development.
+However, if this microservice is used in production, it might be better to separate the Kafka server and API service, meaning that we should set up a dedicated cluster for Kafka brokers.

-## API Endpoint
+## API Usage
 Detailed API definitions can be found in openapi.yml

-### Task-related
+### Task-related Endpoints
-`GET /api/v1/transactions/get`: Return a paginated list of money account transactions created in an arbitrary calendar month for a given customer who is logged-on in the portal.
+1. `GET /api/v1/transactions/get`: Return a paginated list of money account transactions created in an arbitrary calendar month for a given customer who is logged-on in the portal.

-Request Header
+#### Request Header

 | Parameter        | Type     | Description                                             |
 |:-----------------|:---------|:--------------------------------------------------------|
 | `Authorization` | `String` | Required, must start from `Bearer `, followed by a JWT. |

-Query String
+#### Query String

 | Parameter       | Type     | Description                                    |
 |:----------------|:---------|:-----------------------------------------------|